jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 <img src="ActivityLevel_v1206.png" class="screen" />

 The network consists three `AdhocHost` nodes, `person1`, `person2` and `videoServer`.
-`VideoServer` will stream a video to `person1`, `person2` will be inactive in this simulation.
+`VideoServer` will be streaming a video to `person1`.
+`Person2` will be inactive in this example.

 The type of the visualizer module is `IntegratedMultiVisualizer`.
 Multi-visualizers are compound visualizer modules containing submodule vectors of visualizer simple modules.
-By default, the multi visualizers contain one submodule of each visualizer simple module.
+By default, the multi-visualizers contain one submodule of each visualizer simple module.
 The number of submodules can be specified with parameters for each visualizer submodule.

-In this example, we will display data link activity at three different levels.
+In this example, data link activity will be displayed at three different levels.
 To achieve this, three `DataLinkVisualizer` will be configured, observing packets at *service*, *peer* and *protocol* level.
 They are marked with different colors.
+The `visualizer` module is configured as follows.

 ``` {.snippet}
 *.visualizer.*.numDataLinkVisualizers = 3